Abr0ww/shophub-new/RENDER_DEPLOYMENT_GUIDE.md

 ### 1.2 Verify Database User

 1. Go to **"Database Access"** (left sidebar)
-2. Verify user `EliteHeights` exists
+2. Verify user `EliteHeightsDB` exists
 3. If not, create it with password `Elite@2025!!`
 4. Grant **"Read and write to any database"** permissions